-The training underscored the role of Patwaris and its significance for reducing institutional hurdles for women accessing their property rights. ndeed, a woman's right and ability to own, inherit and control property is a key factor in achieving economic opportunity and development, empowerment, security, shelter, and livelihood.
+EMPOWERING WOMEN TO UNDERSTAND AND ACCESS JUSTICE MECHANISMS FOR THEIR PROPERTY RIGHTS ndeed, a woman's right and ability to own, inherit and control property is a key factor in achieving economic opportunity and development, empowerment, security, shelter, and livelihood.
 It also increases women's power to make decisions in the household, exercises their right to leave toxic domestic environments, and builds wealth and autonomy.
 In Pakistan, despite guarantees under law and religion enabling and protecting women's right to own and control property, women still find their control and decision-making power wrenched away from them due to retrogressive norms and socio-cultural perceptions and practices.